 This Croissant Stuffing is savory, herbaceous, slightly rich and completely delicious!!
-It’s packed with cubes of buttery croissants, crunchy pecans, salty sausage, and sweet caramelized onions!
-It’s the perfect Thanksgiving side dish that’s guaranteed to please!!
+Featuring cubes of buttery croissants, crunchy pecans, salty sausage, and sweet caramelized onions, this Thanksgiving stuffing recipe is guaranteed to please!!

 Update: This post was originally published in November 2015.
 I’ve made updates below to include more information about Thanksgiving stuffing.
 Plus, I added a recipe video to show you how quick and easy sausage stuffing (or dressing) is to make!